MicrosoftDocs/iis-docs/iis/install/installing-publishing-technologies/installing-and-configuring-webdav-on-iis.md

 ---
-title: "Installing and Configuring WebDAV on IIS 7 and Later | Microsoft Docs"
+title: "Installing and Configuring WebDAV on IIS 7 and Later"
 author: rmcmurray
-description: "Introduction Microsoft released a new WebDAV extension module that was completely rewritten for Internet Information Services (IIS) 7 and above on Windows Se..." ms.author: iiscontent
+description: "Introduction Microsoft released a new WebDAV extension module that was completely rewritten for Internet Information Services (IIS) 7 and above on Windows Se..." ms.date: 03/28/2014 ms.assetid: f06b1357-350b-4f53-8660-64a283e6b323 msc.legacyurl: /learn/install/installing-publishing-technologies/installing-and-configuring-webdav-on-iis msc.type: authoredcontent
-manager: soshir
-ms.date: 03/28/2014
-ms.topic: article
-ms.assetid: f06b1357-350b-4f53-8660-64a283e6b323
-ms.technology: iis-install
-ms.prod: iis
-msc.legacyurl: /learn/install/installing-publishing-technologies/installing-and-configuring-webdav-on-iis
-msc.type: authoredcontent
 ---